ignore this block

 plotly.io.renderers.default = 'svg'

-from solvation_analysis.solute import Solute
+from solvation_analysis import Solute

 # this is a dict of dicts, {solute_name: {group_name: atom_group}}